|ER - Madison

 Rest assured, our team, who is specifically trained in handling children's medical needs, will work closely with you and your child's pediatrician to ensure the highest quality of care.

-Meriter's Sexual Assault Nurse Examiner (SANE) Program, the only one of its kind in Dane County, provides care for sexual assault victims from any surrounding community.
+Meriter's Forensic Nurse Examiners Program (formerly Sexual Assault Nurse Examiners or SANE program), the only one of its kind in Dane County, provides care for sexual assault victims from any surrounding community.

 Chest Pain Center

 Meriter's Chest Pain Center consistently achieves 'door to balloon' times (an important measure of effective heart care) within the national standard of less than 90 minutes.